aws-samples/Meta-Llama-on-AWS/text2sql-recipes/README.md

 | us-west-2 (Oregon) |<a href="https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=text2sql&templateURL=" target="_blank">Launch stack</a> |

-This CloudFormation template launches a Sagemaker Notebook Instance and an RDS for MySQL to execute SQL queries using Llama 3.
+This CloudFormation template launches a Sagemaker Notebook Instance and an RDS instance running MySQL to execute SQL queries using Llama 3.
+It also sets up the necessary networking infrastructure, including a Virtual Private Cloud (VPC), subnets, security groups, and flow logs, to facilitate secure communication between the SageMaker notebook and the RDS instance.

 1. Click on one of the links above to deploy the solution via CloudFormation in your AWS account.